2401lucas/Unity-Object-Pooling-System/README.md

 ## The Setup
 1) Create a new script, call it what you want your pool to be named, IE a enemy pool could be called EnemyPool.cs and attach it to a GameObject
 2) In the script, we will follow the example below.
 The script will inherite from GenericObjectPool.cs, we will then give it a component type, such as ObjectTobePooled.cs, this could be any script or component that is attachable to a GameObject.
+We also need to override the virtual function AddPoolReference(), we want to copy this snipped of code.
+The interface we are accessing doesn't exist yet, so that is our next step.

 ```
 public class GenericPool : GenericObjectPool<ObjectTobePooled>
 {